-When a student has completed the required theory hours and practical operations in Manicuring, and the 400 program hours required with a GPA of "C" (70%) or better he or she is awarded a diploma certifying his or her graduation.
+When a student has completed the required theory hours and practical operations hours, and the 600 program hours with a GPA of "C" (70%) or better he or she is awarded a diploma certifying his or her graduation.
 All tuition, fees and charges must be paid in full prior to the release of final papers.
-Students are assisted in completing the necessary documents to file for the appropriate Barbering and Cosmetology Examination.
+Students are assisted in completing the necessary documents to file for the appropriate Examination.